 But just because Krakow’s architecture survived WWII doesn’t mean that the city and its people didn’t suffer tremendously.
 They did.
 The large Jewish population was forced into the Krakow Ghetto, where many perished from starvation and disease.
 The rest were murdered at Nazi camps.
 A few were saved by Oskar Schindler who employed Ghetto inmates in his factories.
 Schindler’s enamelware factory and a fragment of the tombstone-shaped Ghetto wall still stand as reminders of that dark time.
 Amazingly, seven of Krakow’s original synagogues were also left standing despite the wholesale demolition of Jewish places of worship elsewhere in the country.
 Several now serve as museums.

 Spend two days exploring Krakow, from its fairytale-esque Old Town to Kazimierz, the rejuvenated Jewish neighborhood now home to museums and restaurants.
-(I’ll be publishing a more in-depth guide to Krakow’s many attractions soon.)
+(You can find my in-depth guide to Krakow’s many attractions here.)

 Auschwitz-Birkenau – One Day